ioccc-src/winner/1992/lush/README.md

 ### Alternate code:

-The original source (fixed to work with gcc) which uses gets() try:
+For the original source (fixed to work with gcc) which uses gets() try:

 ```sh
 make alt